-Every question in a prediction market has a mutually exclusive list of outcomes.
-If the question is about winning the presidential election, there is going to be a list of candidates and only one contract can be worth \$1 after Election Day and all other contracts will be worth \$0.
+Every question in a prediction market has a mutually exclusive list of outcomes, for example the set of candidates competing in the Presidential election.
+Only one contract can be worth \$1 after Election Day and all other contracts will be worth \$0.
 This is the easiest within-market comparison to keep aligned, because the markets generally list all of the contracts for one specific question together.
 Yet, price misalignment does occur with within these markets.

 There were two major price misalignments in Intrade's market for the second place position in the New Hampshire primary on January 10, 2012.
-First, at some points, not only on the day of the primary, as seen in Figure 3, but throughout the previous week, a trader could sell all the contracts on every possible candidate to finish second for more than \$1.
+First, not only on the day of the primary as seen in Fig. 3, but on several occasions throughout the previous week, a trader could sell all the contracts on every possible candidate to finish second for more than \$1.
 That includes not just Jon Huntsman and Ron Paul, but Mitt Romney, Rick Santorum, and Newt Gingrich as well.
-This topped out at a possible sale price of \$1.082 and, since only one candidate could capture second place, it was worth \$1; the sale of each share bundle guaranteed \$0.082 profit.
+This topped out at a possible sale price of \$1.082 and, since only one candidate could capture second place, they were collectively worth just \$1; the sale of each share bundle guaranteed \$0.082 profit.
 Second, right after the polls closed, Huntsman, who finished third, plunged in both the bid and ask for second, but Paul, who came in second, stayed steady.
 Thus, for a few minutes a trader could buy all candidates for second place for less than \$1; it actually bottomed out at \$0.591.
 Since someone had to finish second, each share bundle purchased for \$0.591 was worth \$1, for momentary profit of \$0.409 per share.

-On the margin, mutually exclusive price misalignment happens surprisingly often.
-Figure 4 is a more common phenomenon where the market is just slightly misaligned.
-A seller could sell 26 shares in each of candidate in the market for the 2012 president and get \$1.003 for something that will cost \$1.00 by definition.
-Intrade makes this very clean by adding the final contract of 2012.PRES.OTHER, making this a fully encompassing market.
-Betfair does not always include that, leaving the possibly that all contracts for a question could be losers.
+Mutually exclusive price misalignment happens surprisingly often.
+Fig. 4 shows a more common, smaller misalignment.
+A seller could sell 26 shares of each candidate in the market for the 2012 president and get \$1.003 for something that will cost \$1.00 by definition.
+Intrade makes this very clear by adding the final contract of 2012.PRES.OTHER, making this a fully encompassing market.
+Betfair does not always include "Other" as an option, leaving the possibly that all contracts for a question could be losers.